 “We can only rescue a small handful compared to the billions who deserve to be rescued,” he said.
 “So we try to model and encourage a new kind of relationship with animals.
 Rescuing individuals also helped us cope with the horrors of factory farming.
 Going into these places we would see atrocious abuse.
 We would witness thousands of animals confined in horrible conditions, held in crates where they couldn’t even turn around.
 This takes a toll on you emotionally.
 Being able to rescue a few individuals out of that system helped heal us.
 Farm Sanctuary is a place of hope.
 It is a place of transformation.
 Animals who had been terribly mistreated, and seen only as production units, as commodities, have their lives transformed.
 They become our friends, instead of our food.
 You can’t rescue them all, but you do what you can.
 Farm animal rescue is an immediate concrete response to an untenable chronic problem.”

-There are 1,000 animals at the organization’s three farms—cows, sheep, goats, turkeys, pigs, geese, donkeys, chickens and ducks.
+There are 1,000 animals at the organization’s three farms—cows, sheep, goats, turkeys, pigs, geese, 'keys, chickens and ducks.
 The animals, which receive state-of-the-art medical care and are fed vegan food, roam the pastures unmolested.
 Cows are not impregnated in order to keep them producing milk.
 Eggs are not taken from chickens for human use.
 And all the creatures live out their natural lives liberated from the animal holocaust that defines the animal agriculture industry.

 “It is very easy to love dogs and cats,” Coston, the sanctuary’s shelter director, said as we stood amid a flock of turkeys one rainy morning.
 “They are everywhere.
 They are in our world.
 But it is not easy to love turkeys because very few people get to meet turkeys.
 But look, they just followed us in,” she said as we stepped into a barn.
 “They love being around people.
 They love attention.
 They are no different from pets.
 They also like to be petted.”